preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 Disabling the public CSE will remove the access needed to run `kubectl` commands or otherwise access your kubernetes API server from the public Internet.
 Do not do this unless you have the required network connectivity in place to allow access to the private subnets in your VPC.
 {: note}

 4. Check that the public CSE has been fully disabled.
 This is an asynchronous operation and can take as long as twenty minutes.
 Do not worry if it seems to be taking longer than normal.
-You can check that it has been disabled by running `ibmcloud ks cluster-get --cluster <cluster name>`.
+You can check that it has been disabled by running `ibmcloud ks cluster get --cluster <cluster name>`.
 You will know it has been fully disabled when the output shows something like (note the absence of a valid URL for the `Public Service Endpoint URL`):

         Public Service Endpoint URL:    -
         Private Service Endpoint URL:   https://host:port